What makes a Holiday Cottage a Holiday Cottage?

-Ever wondered what makes Holiday Cottages – Holiday Cottages, as opposed to a holiday home, or a holiday house?
+Ever wondered what makes a Holiday Cottage a Holiday Cottage, as opposed to a holiday home, or a holiday house?

 Many cottages from this period were actually terraced houses built to house as many workers as possible.